TheModerateCow/OnlineMarketplace/README.md

 ## Technologies:

 - [x] Spring Boot for the back-end.
-- [ ] ReactJS for building the UI.
+- [ ] Flutter for building the UI.
 - [ ] Bootstrap or any front-end framework for responsive UI.
 - [ ] PostgreSQL for the database.
 - [ ] Spring Security for authentication and authorization.